jakobzhao/geog458/labs/lab02/readme.md

 stream = tweepy.Stream(auth=myauth, listener=stream_listener)
 stream.filter(locations=LOCATIONS)
 ```
+Notably, the filter not only acquire geo-tagged tweets, but also other kinds of tweets according to the input filter strategy.
-You can filter tweets through a keyword, like "seattle".
+tweepy allows you to filter tweets through a keyword, like "seattle".

 ```python
 stream.filter(track=['seattle'])
 ```

-To use filter to stream tweets by a specific user.
+Additionally, to use filter to stream tweets by a specific user.
 The follow parameter is an array of IDs.

 ```python
 stream.filter(follow=["2211149702"])
 ```

-**Note:** An easy way to find a single ID is to use one conversion website and search for ‘what is my twitter ID’.
+However, these different filtering parameter returns different data structures and they store different information about the tweets.
+Since we are interested in geo-tagged tweets in particular, we will not be changing filtering parameters in this lab.

 The `on_data` function will handle the data processing and output.
 In general, this function terminated after `self.limit` second.
 To process each record `data`, the captured `data` is converted to a json variable `datajson`. we will mainly output six variables, in terms of id, username, created_at, lng, lat, and text.
 Notably, If the geotag is a single point, the lat and lng will be captured directly from the `coordinates`.
 If the geotag is place, the lat and lng will capture the centroid of the boundingbox.
 Similarity, a new csv file named `tweets.csv` is created under [the assets folder](assets/).